Tournament Rules Committee (TRC)

 3. Traditional Kata (competitor must comply with the following criteria, or face disqualification)* a.
-Competitor’s uniform must conform to Chun Kuk Do traditional uniform standards for each rank, outlined in UFAF Bylaws Article XIII (Official Uniforms) Sections 1, 4, & 5.
+Competitor’s uniform must conform to UFAF traditional uniform standards for each rank, outlined in UFAF Bylaws Article XIII (Official Uniforms) Sections 1, 4, & 5.
 Five minutes will be granted to resolve any issue with this standard before the division starts.
 (This year both Chun Kuk Do uniforms and the new Chuck Norris System Uniforms will be acceptable) b.
 Competitor must, in the judges’ opinion, attempt to display the form’s techniques according to the form’s traditional design, and as shown, described, and illustrated in currently available UFAF training materials (videos).

 c.
 Form must be a traditional, unaltered form, recognized by UFAF, and from UFAF’s standardized forms set.
 The decision about whether a form qualifies is the judges’, not the competitor’s or spectators’.

-* NOTE: In 2015, judges will identify and downgrade traditional kata that are in violation of Rule 3 above, according to instructions they will receive at the event.
-Beginning in 2016 traditional kata competitors who are out of traditional CKD uniform (Rule 3a), or who perform kata that do not match the definitions given in Rules 3b and 3c will be disqualified.
+* NOTE: Judges will identify and downgrade traditional kata that are in violation of Rule 3 above, according to instructions they will receive at the event.
+Competitors who are out of traditional UFAF uniform (Rule 3a), or who perform kata that do not match the definitions given in Rules 3b and 3c will be disqualified.